cyclone-project/cyclone-project.github.io/intercloud2017&ormacloud2017.md

 where a number of enthusiasts of cloud computing ideas and presented results of research projects dealing with clouds and cloud based services infrastructure deployment.

 Advances in processing, communication and systems/middleware technologies have led us to new paradigms and platforms for computing – in the form of Cloud Computing.
-That in its own turn creates a basis for the Big Data and Data Intensive Technologies.
-Cloud Computing from Cloud Service Providers is a burgeoning market with a wide variety to choose from, including some of the most notable names in Internet and IT today.
-Cloud Computing is the go-to platform now for datacenter architecture, scalable application hosting, new application development, and mobile app platform.
-While cloud Computing enjoys a certain amount of application – or application architecture – portability, there are not really any interoperability standards or common practices in place.
-Security, SLA, and other concerns are still active areas of interest.
-Also, while Cloud Computing is different from Grid Computing, there is some Federation and Interoperability in the Grid community, are these appropriate to the Cloud Computing space.
+That in its own turn creates a basis for the Big Data and data intensive technologies.
+Cloud Computing is the go-to platform now for datacenter architecture, scalable application hosting, new application development, and mobile applications platform.
+Growing use of clouds as a platform for modern applications increases demand for cloud automation and consequently better definition of cloud interoperability standards.
+Security, dynamic trust establishment, SLA management, and other concerns are still active areas of research.
-It is widely believed that the whole space of Clouds, Grids, and the Intercloud will federate and eventually converge.
-There are lessons to be learned from the early Internet work as well as Mobile Telephony.
-Some believe that SDN is the key to making this happen.
 This workshop focuses on techniques, experiences and lessons learned for interoperable services in Interclouds, Multiclouds, Federations, and Interoperability.
 This workshop aims at providing a forum to bring together researchers for sharing and exchanging Cloud computing related research, technologies, experience, and lessons for building Clouds with Intercloud, Multicloud, Federation, and Interoperability capabilities and services.

-The Workshop will have two tracks: Intercloud and ORMaCloud.
+The Workshop will have two tracks: Intercloud2017 and ORMaCloud2017.

 ### Intercloud topics include (but not limited to) the following: